 - Cyclophosphamide injectable solution is only available as a generic drug.
-There’s no brand-name version.
+It doesn’t have a brand-name version.

 - Cyclophosphamide comes as an injectable solution and as a capsule you take by mouth.